welovemedia/ffmate-docs/docs/webhooks.md

 ```

 FFmate responds with a `204` No Content status.
 The webhook will be removed from the system.

+💡 Tip: No need to send a delete request manually—you can remove webhooks instantly from the [FFmate Web UI](/docs/web-ui.md#webhooks).

 ## Setting Up Your Webhook Endpoint